-Science communication refers to the process of effectively relaying the facts and findings from scientific studies to other scientists and non-experts in general.
+Effective science communication refers to the process of effectively relaying the facts and findings from scientific studies to other scientists and non-experts in general.
 This process of dissemination of facts from current research and findings helps people understand its broader implications for the society.
 Public awareness, in turn, helps taking informed decisions.
 The effectiveness of science communication can affect the science policy-related legislation and monetary budget allocations from funding agencies for further scientific research and advancement.
-The definition of science communication may seem straightforward; however, current practices of science communication is far from perfect.
+The definition of science communication may seem straightforward; however, current practices of effective science communication is far from perfect.

 The birth and spread of false information